Modafinil is becoming fairly well-known in academic circles and among business executives. This is especially true in places like silicon valley.

 People suffering from conditions like narcolepsy or sleep apnoea fall into this category.

-Other people that use modafinil in this way are people suffering from attention deficit disorder (ADD/ADHD) or chronic conditions like multiple sclerosis that often produce severe fatigue as a side effect.
+Other people that use modafinil in this way are people who have attention deficit disorder (ADD/ADHD) or chronic conditions like multiple sclerosis that often produce severe fatigue as a side effect.

-2. Occasional Users Looking For A Competitive Edge
+2. Occasional Users Looking to Boost Their Competitive Edge

-These are the people using modafinil on days that they want a boost in their productive output.
+These are the people using modafinil specifically on days they want a boost in their productive output.

 - Students looking to boost their study efforts in preparation for an exam